Slowgames/breps/presentation/slides.md

 ### Area of an n-gon

-Instead you have to fan out over the implicit triangulation of the polygon.<br>
+Instead you have to fan out over a potential triangulation of the polygon.<br>
 <image src="03-area-05.jpg" style="height: 300px">

 ---